kukoarmas/cafre/doc/Manual_Setup.md

   * From now on, any tampering with the live environment can be detected checking the sha256 hashes

-  * OPIONAL: Generate FreeTSA signed timestamp of the sha256sum-cafre.txt file.
+  * OPTIONAL: Generate FreeTSA signed timestamp of the sha256sum-cafre.txt file.
     * This way, any tampering with the hashes file will also be detected because it will break the digital signature
     * Also, the timestamp proves the exact moment when the environment was setup

-  * Unmount the device any all set!
+  * Unmount the device and all set!

 ```
 cd